In the Kitchen: Mediterranean Quinoa Salad

-Today, we welcome Registered Dietitian Karen Zangari from the Providence VA Hospital Healthy Teaching Kitchen.
+Today, we welcome Registered Dietitian Karen Zangari from the VA Providence Heathcare System Healthy Teaching Kitchen.
 She is making a great salad for dinner or a side, Mediterranean Quinoa Salad.

 This recipe is for two servings.
 Nutrition Facts Per Serving: Calories: 280 | Total Fat: 14 g | Saturated Fat: 4 g Sodium: 430 mg | Total Carbohydrate: 34 g | Dietary Fiber: 8.5 g | Protein: 8.5 g